3rd Kavanaugh accuser has history of legal disputes

 Ann Simonton, a nationally recognized advocate for rape survivors and director of Media Watch, a media literacy organization, cautioned that many sexual abuse survivors encounter chaos and trouble later in life — things can tarnish a survivor's image but don't necessarily speak to the legitimacy of the underlying abuse allegations.
 "This type of trauma will impact your daily life forever," she said.

 Swetnick, who is from the Maryland suburbs of Washington, D.C., has said she is willing to be interviewed by either Congress or the FBI.
-On Twitter, Avenatti wrote that he and Swetnick would "thoroughly enjoy" embarrassing Republicans on the Judiciary Committee "when her story is told and is deemed credible."
-Swetnick appeared on "The Circus," a political program that is part of Showtime's Sunday lineup.
+On Twitter, Avenatti wrote that he and Swetnick would "thoroughly enjoy" embarrassing Republicans on the Judiciary Committee this weekend "when her story is told and is deemed credible."
+Swetnick has taped an interview with "The Circus," a political program that is part of Showtime's Sunday lineup.

 Some details of the legal disputes she's been involved in aren't known, because documents in the cases are incomplete or no longer available.
 Records in the lawsuit filed in late 2000 by her ex-employer, Oregon-based software company Webtrends, don't indicate why it was dismissed.
 Avenatti said there was a settlement in the case but no money changed hands.